 If you have MND, you usually qualify for exemption from prescription charges in England.
 Prescriptions are free in Wales and Northern Ireland.

-Health and social care professionals who specialise in a particular area may work at the same location, but often work as a virtual team from different settings.
-Some may make home visits, but this is not always possible.
+Health and social care professionals who specialise in a particular area sometimes work at the same location, but often as a virtual team from different settings.
+Some make home visits, but this is not always possible.

 Specialists assess and monitor specific types of symptoms, such as swallowing difficulties.
 This type of NHS care is free.